oyvindh/brewblox-deployment/README.md

 ### Select a configuration

-There are two sets of configurations, AMD, and ARM.
+There are two sets of configurations available: `amd64`, and `armhf`.

-If you're installing BrewBlox on a desktop computer, choose `brewblox-deployment/amd`. <br>
+If you're installing BrewBlox on a desktop computer, choose `brewblox-deployment/amd64`. <br>
-If you're installing Brewblox on a Raspberry Pi, choose `brewblox-deployment/arm`.
+If you're installing Brewblox on a Raspberry Pi, choose `brewblox-deployment/armhf`.

 ### Set Spark address